 Division Director, Biological Systems & Engineering

 In addition to directing the Biological Systems & Engineering Division, Blake Simmons serves as the Chief Scientific and Technology Officer and Vice President of the Deconstruction Division at the US Department of Energy’s Joint BioEnergy Institute (JBEI) in Emeryville.
 After earning his BS in chemical engineering from the University of Washington, Simmons continued his studies at Tulane University and received his doctorate in the same field.
-For the past 15 years, Simmons has been part of the Senior Management team at Sandia National Laboratories, most recently serving as the Senior Manager of Advanced Biomanufacturing, Biomass Program Manager, as well as Adjunct Professor at the University of Queensland.
+For 15 years, Simmons was part of the senior management team at Sandia National Laboratories, most recently serving as the Senior Manager of Advanced Biomanufacturing, Biomass Program Manager.
+He is currently an adjunct professor at the University of Queensland.
 His expertise includes biofuels, renewable chemicals, biomanufacturing, abiotic-biotic interfaces, biomass pretreatment, enzyme engineering, biofuel cells, templated nanomaterials, microfluidics, desalination, and biomineralization.

 Department Head, Biodesign

-Nathan J. Hillson is the Director of Synthetic Biology Informatics, Fuels Synthesis and Technologies Divisions, at the US Department of Energy’s Joint BioEnergy Institute.
-Hillson is also the Group Lead of Synthetic Biology Informatics at the Department of Energy’s Joint Genome Institute; Computational Staff Scientist and Department Head of Biodesign in the Biological Systems & Engineering Division at Berkeley Lab; Affiliate Investigator at the Engineering Biology Research Center (EBRC); and co-founder and Chief Scientific Officer at TeselaGen Biotechnologies.
-He holds a PhD in Biophysics from Harvard.
+Nathan Hillson is the Director of Synthetic Biology Informatics, Fuels Synthesis and Technologies Divisions, at JBEI.
+Hillson, computational staff scientist, is also the Group Lead of Synthetic Biology Informatics at the Department of Energy’s Joint Genome Institute, an affiliate investigator at the Engineering Biology Research Center (EBRC), and co-founder and Chief Scientific Officer at TeselaGen Biotechnologies.
+He holds a PhD in biophysics from Harvard.

 Antoine M. Snijders